ELECTIONS

 Election Complaints

 All campaigning and election complaints must be submitted in writing within 24 hours of the close of the elections.
 Such complaints must be filed based on violations that were clearly intended by the person who is being accused and the burden of proving mens rea shall always rest with the accuser.
-Any Georgia State University student, faculty or staff member may file a complaint subject to the restrictions enumerated in the Elections Code section (starting on page 44) of the Bylaws.
+Any Georgia State University student, faculty or staff member may file a complaint subject to the restrictions enumerated in the Elections Code section of the Bylaws (available on SGA's PIN profile).

 Complaints and supporting documentation should be submitted here.